sp3sh/GMR/README.md

 A small collection of what i am working on.

+Dead
+This will stop then start GMR on death to re navigate to corpse (only needed if you have this issue)

 CN-ChatDecrypt
 Credits: Bubbubeet
 Shows you in your chat the english translation of common chinese wow terms